 Instead of buying normal batteries, why not buy rechargable batteries - they last longer and are better for the environment.

-Car batteries can be recycled at one of the Reuse and Recycling Centres or ask your supplier to take the old one back.
+Car batteries can be recycled at the Reuse and Recycling Centre or ask your supplier to take the old one back.

 See also mobile phone.

 You can now buy biodegradable or recycled bin liners in most supermarkets.

 The council delivers blue bags twice a year.
 If you run out call us on 020 7641 2000 and we will deliver some more.
 You can also pick blue bags up at libraries.

 If you find that your recycling box cannot fit all your recyclable materials in feel free to order another box.

 All items bought at The Body Shop can be returned for recycling.

 Books in good condition can be donated to the many charity shops around Westminster or you could try using a site like www.readitswapit.co.uk or www.bookmooch.com where you can swap your old books for someone else's.